2Working Holiday Visa (Subclass 417) eligibility requirements

 • You must pay the fees again.

-If you’re planning to go to Australia next month, apply immediately.
-If you’re considering a trip 14 months from now, wait a bit—once the visa is issued, you have a maximum of 12 months to land in Australia.
+If you’re planning to go to Australia soon, apply immediately.
+If you’re considering a trip a few years from now, wait until nearer the time—once the visa is issued, you have a maximum of 12 months to land in Australia.

-Note that unlike many WHV countries—looking at you, Canada…—there’s no cap on the number of WHV issued every year, so don’t rush to apply!
-As long as you meet the requirements, most applications are processed quickly and WHVs are granted.
-This is not a competition.
-Make sure you will actually go to Australia before applying for your WHV.
+Note that unlike many WHV countries, there’s no cap on the number of WHVs issued every year, so you don’t need to rush to apply!
+As long as you meet the requirements, most applications are processed quickly and WHVs are granted within a few days or weeks of your application submission.
+Make sure you will actually go to Australia before applying for your WHV, as the fees are expensive if you have to apply again.

 Not travel to Australia with a dependent child

-Your dependent child cannot accompany you to Australia, however, you may travel to Australia without dependent children.
-If you have children who won’t come with you, you can’t apply for your WHV online, you must contact the Department of Home Affairs through the Working Holiday maker application enquiry form.
+Your dependent child cannot accompany you to Australia but you may travel to Australia without dependent children.
+If you have dependent children, you can’t just apply for your WHV online; you must contact the Department of Home Affairs through the Working Holiday maker application enquiry form.

-Buying travel insurance covering medical care, hospitalization, and repatriation
+Buying travel insurance covering medical care, hospitalisation and repatriation

-Buying travel insurance isn’t mandatory, but the Department of Home Affairs strongly encourages it: “We recommend you take out health insurance to cover any unforeseen medical treatment you might need in Australia.
+Buying travel insurance isn’t mandatory (unless your visa is issued with condition 8501 – Maintain adequate health insurance), but the Department of Home Affairs strongly encourages it: “We recommend you take out health insurance to cover any unforeseen medical treatment you might need in Australia.
 You are personally liable for all your health care costs while you are in Australia.
 Insurance can help limit your financial liability.”

-If you’re thinking “yay!
-I don’t need insurance, then!” think again.
+If you’re thinking, “Yay!
+I don’t need insurance,” think again.

-Australia has reciprocal health care agreements with a handful of countries, including Belgium, Finland, Italy, Malta, the Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden and the United Kingdom.
-If you are a citizen of one of these countries and if you meet the requirements, the agreements cover medically necessary care, which is care for illness or injury that can’t wait till you get home and care that Medicare covers.
+Australia has reciprocal health care agreements with a handful of countries.
+If you are a citizen of one of these countries and you meet the requirements, the agreements cover medically necessary care, i.e. care for illness or injury that can’t wait until you get home, and care that Medicare covers.
+Note that reciprocal health care does not cover all costs, so it is still recommended to buy insurance, even if you qualify.

 Buying travel insurance is a smart investment.
 Not sure where to start?
-Check out Globe WHV! pvtistes.net has been working with them for years and they get consistently good feedback from WHV holders for their value and their awesome customer service.
-You can contact them easily, including on pvtistes.net, on the forum or by private message.
+Check out Globe WHV!
+We have been working with them for years and they get consistently good feedback from WHV holders for their value and customer service.
+You can contact them easily, including on pvtistes.net or by private message.
 Check out their rates and packages and make a wise decision before your trip!

 Convinced?
 Great!
-Now, wait until your WHV is issued before buying your insurance policy—you can even buy it just a few days before the big trip.
+Just remember to wait until your WHV is issued before buying your insurance policy.

-The Department of Home Affairs sometimes requires “health examinations,” i.e. a medical exam , if you travelled to a country with public health concerns or if you stated you have a health condition.
-Medical exams are apparently also randomly required, so don’t worry about it!
+The Department of Home Affairs sometimes requires “health examinations,” i.e. a medical exam, if you travelled to a country with public health concerns or if you stated you have a health condition.
 See section 13 of this guide for more details.

 The Department of Home Affairs may ask for a police certificate from every country you lived in for more than 12 months.